I use empirical and theoretical approaches

 Testing and developing range limit theory

-Range limits theory has highlighted that the shape of environmental gradients and the magnitude of dispersal play key roles in the probability of range expansion and the formation of stable range limits.
-However, we lack empirical tests of recent, and even foundational range limit theory.
-Furthermore, existing models do not account for temporal environmental variation, a ubiquitous feature of natural environments.
-Under the mentorship of Dr. Christopher Weiss-Lehman (Univ. of Wyoming) and Dr. Ruth Hufbauer (Colorado State Univ.), I’m using experimental evolution, genomic analyses, and novel models to test key predictions of range limit theory, further our understanding of the genetic basis of range dynamics, and build a comprehensive conceptual model of how spatio-temporal environmental variation interacts with dispersal to influence species range boundaries.
-This work is supported by an NSF Postdoctoral Fellowship.
+Theory has suggested that the shape of environmental gradients and the magnitude of dispersal play key roles in the probability of range expansion and the formation of stable range limits.
+However, we largely lack empirical tests of range limit theory.
+Furthermore, existing models do not account for many factors that we know to be common features of natural environments and systems, such as temporal environmental variation and heritable variation in dispersal.
+I use experimental evolution, genomic analyses, and novel models to

 Relevant papers: